Halke1986/starsector-ai-tweaks/README.md

 Player Assist
 -------------

-### 1. Automatic omni shields for player ship ###
+### 1. Shield assist for player ship ###

 Vanilla AI is notoriously good at controlling omni shields, often better than the player himself.

-Now, with AI Tweaks it's possible to pilot ship manually while leaving omni shield in AI control.
+Now, with AI Tweaks it's possible to pilot ship manually while leaving shield in AI control.
 Be warned though.
 According to playtesters the feature may be a bit too powerful.
 Still, "it's not so OP that it's unusable" as playtester snark said.
+The assist works for both omni and front shields.

-Automatic omni shields are toggled with `]` (right bracket) key by default.
+Shield assist van be toggled with `]` (right bracket) key by default.
 Keybinding can be configured via LunaLib settings.
 When AI is in control, a circular indicator is displayed around the ship.
 The player can override AI and force the shields to drop with right mouse button.